Lightning-AI/pytorch-lightning/docs/source/common/test_set.rst

 You can either pass in a single dataloader or a list of them.
 This optional named parameter can be used in conjunction with any of the above use cases.
-Additionally, you can also pass in an :ref:`../extensions/datamodules` that have overridden the :ref:`datamodule-test-dataloader-label` method.
+Additionally, you can also pass in an :doc:`datamodules <../extensions/datamodules>` that have overridden the :ref:`datamodule-test-dataloader-label` method.

 .. code-block:: python